Index

 Headlines

-- A relatively similar pattern over time occurred for men and women in Hull.
+- When examining the trends over time, a relatively similar pattern over time occurred for men and women in Hull.
 Life expectancy at birth increased in Hull between 2001-03 and 2011-14, but then increases stalled, and decreased between 2011-14 and 2017-19 prior to the COVID-19 pandemic.
 In contrast, life expectancy at birth increased throughout the entire period 2001-03 and 2017-19 across England although the increases were smaller more recently compared to the start of the century.

-- As well as the national inequalities gap between Hull and England increasing over time, the local inequalities gap between people living in the most and least deprived areas of Hull has also increased over time.
+- The national inequalities gap between Hull and England has been increasing over time, and whilst the local inequalities gap between people living in the most and least deprived areas of Hull is variable, in general it has increased.
 The difference in the national and local inequalities gap is larger for men compared to women.

 - People in Hull are dying earlier than they should and there are wide inequalities / differences in life expectancy both between Hull and England, and within Hull.